MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 Idea in this module is to do only one thing - setup Hadoop cluster - and not limit generic usage of this module by doing other stuff.
 You can have your own repository with Hadoop SW, you can use this module just by *puppet apply*.
 You can select which Kerberos implementation or Java version to use.

 On other hand this leads to some limitations as mentioned in [Setup Requirements](#setup-requirements) section and you may need site-specific puppet module together with this one.

-Initial installation of high availability is not well supported in this module, as it requires fine orchestration and synchronization between nodes.
-It is better to install cluster without HA features first, then copy HDFS Name Node data to secondary Name Node, then enable HA features and launch *hdfs namenode -initializeSharedEdits*.

 <a name="development"></a>
 ##Development